simpulton/angular2-patterns-in-angular1/02_create_a_top_level_component.md

 # Create a Top-Level Component

-The entry point to an Angular 2 application is a top level component that we use to attach all of our other components onto.
+The entry point to an Angular 2 application is a top level component that we use as a container for all of our other components.
 In the code below, we are bootstrapping our Angular 2 application using the **bootstrap** method and passing in **AppComponent** as our top level component.

 ```javascript
 import { bootstrap } from '@angular/platform-browser-dynamic';